Dr. Frederic Laberge

 Ph.D.
 Manitoba 2002

 We study evolution of the neural substrate of behaviour by highlighting similarities and differences in the brain pathways that organize behaviour in different vertebrates.
-Investigations relate to the structure and function of brain regions that that integrate sensory input and control behaviour in amphibians and fish.
-The approach is threefold: 1) behavioural experiments; 2) anatomical methods to describe the architecture of brain pathways; 3) measure of brain activity by direct recording of electrical activity or labelling of indirect markers of neuronal activation.
+Investigations relate to the structure and function of brain regions that integrate sensory input and control behaviour in amphibians and fishes.
+Little is known about the functional organization of behavioural pathways in these animals.
+Comparison with the better known but highly complex mammalian brains could help elucidate the basic pathways and mechanisms organizing behaviour.
+Our approach is threefold: 1) behavioural experiments; 2) anatomical methods to describe the architecture of brain pathways; 3) measure of brain activity by direct recording of electrical activity or labelling of indirect markers of neuronal activation.
+Additionally, recent research efforts have begun to unravel how plastic organs, such as the brain, are influenced by ecology and environmental factors in wild fish.

 Neurobiology of learning in amphibians

 Important similarities have been noted between the organization of the amphibian telencephalon and the mammalian limbic pathways involved in the regulation of motivated behaviour.
-We study the brain substrate of behavioural flexibility and habit learning in amphibians with the objective of comparing to the situation in mammals.
+We study the brain substrate of behavioural flexibility and habit learning in amphibians within a comparative perspective.
 For that purpose, protocols of appetitive and aversive conditioning are established using amphibians in the laboratory.
 These conditioning protocols are then adapted for methods of functional neuroanatomy, which measure brain activity indirectly.
+By doing these experiments, we hope to clarify which regions of the brain as well as which neurotransmitters and neuromodulators take part in learning and motivation processes in amphibians.
+The information gleaned from studies of amphibians can then be compared to the situation in other vertebrates to infer evolutionary trends.

 Olfactory neurobiology in plethodontid salamanders